buildbot/buildbot/master/docs/developer/stats-service.rst

    .. py:method:: stopService(self)

-      Internal method to stop the stats service and clean up.
+      Internal method for this class to stop the stats service and clean up.

    .. py:method:: removeConsumers(self)

-      Internal method to stop and remove consumers from the MQ layer.
+      Internal method for this class to stop and remove consumers from the MQ layer.

    .. py:method:: yieldMetricsValue(self, data_name, post_data, buildid)

+      ``data_name``
-      :param data_name: The name of the data being sent or storage.
+        (str) The name of the data being sent or storage.
+      ``post_data``
-      :param post_data: A dictionary of key value pair that is sent for storage.
+        A dictionary of key value pair that is sent for storage.
-      :type post_data: dict
+      ``buildid``
-      :param buildid: The integer build id of the current build.
+        The integer build id of the current build.
         Obtainable in all ``BuildSteps``.

       This method should be called to post data that is not generated and stored as build-data in the database.
       This method generates the ``stats-yield-data`` event to the mq layer which is then consumed in :py:class:`postData`.

 .. _storage-backend:

 Storage backends
 ----------------